inderjit303/32-bit-SRAM-/README.md

 # 3x8 SRAM Address Decoder
 Decoder is a digital circuit which is used to change a given code into a set of signals.
 Here we are using a Decoder to select one out of eight 1-bit SRAM cells to perform the read/write operations.

-The 3x8 SRAM Address Decoder is be used to select the 1-bit SRAM cell to which we want to perform the read/write operation to.
-Basic implementation of a 1-bit SRAM will be as shown in fig 3
+The 3x8 SRAM Address Decoder is be used to select the 8-bit SRAM cell to which we want to perform the read/write operation.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/99788755/194687836-528f8db3-f482-488b-9fb1-3b44ef875e47.png">